 Right to Request an Alternate Method of Contact: You have the right to ask that we send your health care or billing information to or contact you at an address or phone number than is different than your home.
 We must agree to your request as long as it is reasonably easy for us to do so.
 You must make this request in writing by completing an Alternate Contact Request Form.
 You may obtain these forms from the receptionist and submit the completed form to the receptionist or your service provider.

 Breach Notification: You have the right to be notified in the event that we (or one of our Business Associates) discovers a breach of unsecured protected health information involving your protected health information.

 Out of Pocket Payments: If you paid out-of-pocket (or in other words, you have requested that we not bill your health plan) in full for a specific item or service, you have the right to ask that your health information with respect to that item or service not be disclosed to your health plan for purposes of payment or health care operations, and we will honor that request.

 Psychotherapy Notes: We will, in accordance to Federal law, obtain your written authorization to release your psychotherapy notes, if any, that are contained in your health records.

 How to File a Complaint or Report a Violation: If you believe your privacy rights have been violated or you are dissatisfied with the Coastal Horizons Center privacy policies, procedures or practice, you can file a complaint or grievance in person or in writing with/to any appropriate staff member or the Privacy Officer.
 You may obtain a complaint form from the receptionist or the Privacy Officer.
 Individuals may also file a written complaint with the US Department of Health and Human Services (DHHS) Office for Civil Rights (OCR) by mail or e-mail at the address listed below:

 U.S. Dept. of Health and Human Services

-• Post the new Notice in our waiting area,
+- Post the new Notice in public access areas at our service sites,